 In some types of mitochondrial disease, both parents must carry a defective gene for the condition to manifest.
 However, in some cases, it can be inherited from the mother alone.

-Current Mitochondrial Disease Treatments (Not Cannabis)
+Current Mitochondrial Disease Treatments

 There is no cure for mitochondrial disease.
 Therefore, treatments aim to manage symptoms and improve patients’ quality of life as much as possible.
-If a patient has distinct problems such as epilepsy and diabetes, doctors can prescribe medication to treat these conditions.

 Some physicians also believe that certain supplements may help to improve the mitochondria’s ability to produce energy.
 These include Coenzyme Q10 and B vitamins, such as thiamine and riboflavin.
 Dietary changes may also help.